andrewmaxwell/mortal-wombat/features.md

 Features:
 - DONE shift+click to delete
 - DONE alt+click where to start when testing
-- To see where people's cursors are in the editor, or where they are looking
+- DONE To see where people's cursors are in the editor, or where they are looking
-- mini map
+- DONE hover over a block and see who edited it last
 - Multiple worlds
-- hover over a block and see who edited it last
+- mini map
 - Rectangular selection tool for filling, moving, deleting, cut, paste, things in bulk
 - editor performance
 - Protected regions in world so no one accidentally messes up someone else's stuff